 The room draw process is based on the number credit hours a student has completed, with those having the most completed credits having the opportunity to select first.
 Students are responsible for reviewing their credits with the Registrar's office for accuracy.

 Phase One of room draw begins at the start of spring term.
 Guidelines and applications are available on this website for Baker Village, Prairie Houses, Sustainability House, College Apartments with kitchens, Farwell co-ed eight-single-room cluster, Norby Global House, and off-campus living.

-The Room Draw Information Book is a detailed summary of the room draw process, dates and housing options.
+The Room Draw Information Book (published here no later than January 30) is a detailed summary of the room draw process, dates and housing options.
 Several informational sessions to answer questions about room draw will be held in the residence halls to assist students with questions.
 If you have additional questions, please contact the Residence Life Office at 563-387-1330.